AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_create.md

 Lifts a ban on the specified chat group.

-After unbanning a chat group, all chat group members resume their right to send and receive messages in the group, and the owner and admins resume their privileges to perform supervisory operations.
+After unbanning a chat group, all chat group members regain permission to send and receive messages in the group, and the owner and admins regain the privileges necessary to perform supervisory operations.

 ### HTTP request